 - Confidence is the key: The students must have confidence in themselves.
 They must not get nervous.
 They must understand that nervousness can affect their performance and thereby affect their overall scores on the exam.

 - Choose the experiments carefully: The choice of experiments from among the options given must be done carefully.
-While choosing the experiments, the students must also keep in mind that they will be questioned on the experiments.
+While choosing the experiments, you must also keep in mind that they will be questioned on the experiments.
 Thus, it would be prudent to choose such an experiment that they are comfortable with.